rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/_index.md

 - [Node Pools]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/):

-    In this use case, Rancher uses a combination of cloud host APIs and RKE to provision a Kubernetes cluster using a major cloud provider.
+    In this use case, Rancher uses a <a href='https://docs.docker.com/machine/' target='_blank'>Docker Machine</a> and RKE to provision a Kubernetes cluster using a major cloud provider.

 - [Custom Nodes]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/):